| |

 of Limi's unshakeable true faith in Druptop Senge Yeshi and Senge

-Yeshi's great compassionate wish to be a guide to the path of
+Yeshi's great compassionate wish to be a guide to the path of the

-the liberation, he has emanated in continuous reincarnations to
+liberation, he has emanated in continuous reincarnations to the

-in the western part of Tibet in 1981.
+part of Tibet in 1981.

 The